drwin22/schedule1/index.md

 During graduate school, I found workshops and writing groups at the Writing Center on campus to be helpful in building my motivation and teaching me new strategies for writing efficiently.
+# annoucements
+Course Overview: Introductory Algebra (Math-0910-91) This course provides a foundation in algebraic concepts and skills, essential for success in advanced mathematics and real-world problem-solving.
+Topics include:

+Fundamentals of Algebra: Understanding variables, expressions, and equations.
+Operations with Real Numbers: Adding, subtracting, multiplying, and dividing real numbers.
+Linear Equations and Inequalities: Solving and graphing in one and two variables.
+Polynomials: Operations and basic factoring techniques.
+Rational Expressions and Equations: Simplifying and solving.
+Radicals and Exponents: Simplification and application.
+Throughout the course, emphasis will be placed on real-world applications to demonstrate the relevance of algebra in everyday life and professional fields.

+By the end of the course, students will:

+Develop a solid understanding of core algebraic principles.
+Build problem-solving skills applicable in various contexts.
+Prepare for higher-level mathematics courses or standardized tests.
+Success in this course requires regular practice, active participation, and timely completion of assignments.
+Let's work together to make this a successful and engaging learning experience!

+# welcome:
+Welcome to Math-0910-91, Introductory Algebra Online!
+I am so excited to work with you this term and assist you in achieving your educational goals.
+I truly look forward to our class and getting to know each of you.

+If you have a preferred name that is not on the official roster, please send it to me.
+You are welcome to call me Dr. Francois.
+One of the many reasons I love teaching this particular course is the real-world applications we can share.

+Please begin by thoroughly reading the syllabus and reviewing all the course web pages to familiarize yourself with how we’ll operate.
+The syllabus outlines important information about assignments, due dates, grading, and course expectations.
+Use this information to plan your term and stay on track.

+If you encounter any challenges, please contact me as soon as possible so we can work together to meet your needs.
+Email is my preferred way of communication, and it helps if you include your name and class name in your message so I can assist you more efficiently.

+I hope you will find your experience here at the college both challenging and rewarding.
+Let’s have a great term!

+# Reminder:
+Subject: Final Week Reminder: Finish Strong!

+Hi Stella,

+This is a quick reminder that we’re in the final week of the fall semester.
+Please make sure to complete all outstanding assignments, including the Final Exam, by Thursday at 11:00 PM.
+Submitting your work on time will allow me to process and submit your grade promptly to the office.

+As we approach the finish line, remember: "Success is the sum of small efforts, repeated day in and day out."
+Give it your best effort, and you'll be proud of the results!

+If you have any questions or need assistance, don’t hesitate to reach out.
+Please reply to confirm that you’ve received this email.

+Wishing you the very best,
+[Your Name]

+# First day:
+Dear Students,

+Welcome to [Course Name]!

+I’m excited to start this journey with you and look forward to a productive and engaging semester.
+Here’s some important information to get us started:

+Class Schedule: We will meet every Friday from 9:00 AM to 11:55 AM in Room 4140.
+Course Materials: We’ll be using MyMathLab through RedShelf, which has already been billed with your tuition.
+You’ll find everything you need directly in the course platform—no additional purchases are required!
+On this first day, take some time to:

+Familiarize yourself with MyMathLab and how to access it through RedShelf.
+Review the syllabus to understand the course objectives, assignments, and expectations.
+Come prepared for in-person interaction and collaboration in our classroom setting.
+This course is designed to provide a supportive and interactive environment for learning.
+If you have any questions about the tools we’re using, the class format, or anything else, don’t hesitate to reach out.

+Let’s make this a successful and enjoyable semester!

+Best regards,
+[Your Name]
+[Your Title or Role]

+# Check list D2L
+D2L Checklist
+Getting Started
+ Log in to D2L with your credentials.
+ Set up your profile and preferences (e.g., notifications, time zone).
+ Familiarize yourself with the D2L interface (dashboard, course tiles, navigation menus).
+Course Access
+ Confirm enrollment in all your courses.
+ Open the course homepage for each class.
+ Review the syllabus and introductory materials.
+ Locate key resources like assignments, discussions, and quizzes.
+Assignments & Quizzes
+ Check the due dates for all assignments.
+ Submit assignments on time through the appropriate submission portal.
+ Complete quizzes and exams before their deadlines.
+Communication
+ Check announcements regularly for updates.
+ Use the discussion boards to participate in course discussions.
+ Contact your instructor through the D2L email or messaging system if needed.
+Grades & Feedback
+ Monitor your grades in the Grades section.
+ Review feedback provided for assignments and quizzes.
+ Address any grade discrepancies with your instructor promptly.
+Technical Support
+ Bookmark the D2L help center or support page.
+ Test your browser compatibility with D2L.
+ Update your software (e.g., browser, PDF reader) to avoid technical issues.
+General Tips
+ Log in regularly to stay up to date with course content.
+ Sync deadlines with a calendar app for better time management.
+ Back up important files and submissions.